alpoktem/lazynlp/README.md

 		You can see the list of excluded domains at lazynlp/exclude_domains.txt.

 		You can see the list of excluded extensions at lazynlp/exclude_extensions.txt

+	language:

+		Insert the language of the webpage so that justext can use the correct stopwords.
+For list of languages see: https://nlp.fi.muni.cz/projects/justext/

 	You can also add your own domains and extensions to skip with domains and extensions and arguments.